Dyalog Quick Start Guide

 Type the name of your function and press Shift+Enter.

 You can now write the function’s definition.
-See APL Course: User-defined Functions for details.
+See the Mastering Dyalog APL chapter on User-defined Functions for details.

 Pressing Esc will close the editor and save your changes in the currently active workspace.